Join CAP as it changes thousands of children’s lives through the arts.

 Are CAP programs only offered to DCPS?
 Do you partner with other organizations?

 DCPS is CAP’s largest partner, but CAP programs are also held in a variety of locations including, but not limited to, charter schools, community centers and local afterschool organizations like Boys and Girls Clubs and Youth Crisis Center.
-CAP also offers programs for children and youth involved in, or at risk of entering, the juvenile justice system.
+CAP also offers programs for children and young adults with disabilities, as well as those involved in, or at risk of entering, the juvenile justice system.

 Is the fellowship model common or is this an innovative approach?